-- a.
-Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
-If so, describe. [help] - 1) Describe any known or possible contamination at the site from present or past uses. [help] - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. [help] - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. [help] - 4) Describe special emergency services that might be required. [help] - 5) Proposed measures to reduce or control environmental health hazards, if any: [help]
+1) Describe any known or possible contamination at the site from present or past uses.

+- Describe existing hazardous chemicals/conditions that might affect project development and design.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.
+None known. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.